 Day Trips from Vienna

 Salzburg – Vienna to Salzburg is 2.5 hours by train and the easiest way to travel with frequent connections.
 If you choose to take a private transfer, rideshare, or drive, it’s about 3 hours by car.
 This special city with the magnificent Alps as a backdrop is the birthplace of Mozart, home to the Salzburg Festival and, of course, the film location for the famous musical/movie, “The Sound of Music.”
 Sitting on the border of Germany, it’s divided by the Salzach River boasting medieval and Baroque buildings in the old town on the one bank and the 19th-century new town on the other.
-Hohensalzburg Fortress, the Mozart museums, the Getreidegasse and Hellbrunn Palace are famous landmarks in Austria and some of the most popular sights an.
+Hohensalzburg Fortress, the Mozart museums, the Getreidegasse and Hellbrunn Palace are famous landmarks in Austria.
+Salzburg is also an up-and-coming LGBTQ+ holiday destination in its own right.
 Book tour →

 Bratislava – a visit to the capital of Slovakia is just an hour away by car and a pleasant escape from the hustle and bustle of Vienna.
 You can also travel by train, bus or even by boat sailing along the Danube River.
 No matter how you get here, you’ll be greeted by an 18th-century, pedestrian-only old town with countless bars and cafes that are usually less expensive than neighboring Vienna.
 Top sights include the reconstructed Bratislava Castle, St. Martin’s Cathedral, Grassalkovich Palace, Primate’s Palace and St. Michael’s Tower to enjoy stunning views of the castle and old town below.
 Book tour →